 Slow WordPress sites also hurt conversion rates.
 In fact, conversion rates drop 4.42% with each growing second of load time between 0-5 seconds.

-This context emphasises the importance of speeding up your WordPress site.
+This context emphasizes the importance of speeding up your WordPress site.

 Understanding the 3 Components of Web Performance